davidkneely/journal/README.md

 # journal
 A unix/linux command line utility that creates a new journal text file with today's date on your computer.

+##Instructions before using:
+This code makes a call to my quote script that pulls a random quote from a list of quotes.
+The quote is prepended to the journal entry.

 ##Instructions to install:
 Determine where you want to store your journal entries on your file system.
 Let's call this entiresDirectory.